biowdl/RNA-seq/docs/index.md

 ```bash
 java -jar cromwell-<version>.jar run -i inputs.json pipeline.wdl
 ```

+### Dependency requirements and tool versions
+Included in the repository is an `environment.yml` file.
+This file includes all the tool version on which the workflow was tested.
+You can use conda and this file to create an environment with all the correct tools.

 ### Inputs
 Inputs are provided through a JSON file.
 The minimally required inputs are